 Getting Started

-Once you’d made an appointment, we ask our clients to download, print, and fill out the intake forms before the initial session.
+Once you have made an appointment, we ask our clients to download, print, and fill out the intake forms before the initial session.
 Bring the intake forms with you to your first appointment.

 This helps both you and your clinician maximize your time together.